Collective Dialogue ‚Gertrud Grunow‘

 Venue: ACC Galerie, Weimar

-Based on the temporal, spiritual and spatial dimensions of the human body, as well as Grunow’s female contemporaries, this event asks: What experiences and resulting notions of colour, sound and movement could have inspired the works of these historical artists of the avant-garde?
+Based on the temporal, spiritual and spatial dimensions of the human body, as well as on Grunow’s female contemporaries, this event asks: What experiences and resulting notions of color, sound and movement could have inspired the works of these historical artists of the avant-garde?

 Paulina Olszewska (Art History), Miet Warlop (Fine Arts), Sophie Grobler (Jazz Vocals) und Katja Erfurth (Dance)